symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 nem2-camel aims to solve these problems by providing a server that listens to the Catapult REST calls and acts as a proxy.
 When it detects a transaction announce, it waits for the confirmation via :doc:`WebSockets<../../concepts/listener>` and returns the message to the HTTP call.

+.. note:: The method ``TransactionHttp.announceSync`` allows announcing transactions synchronously when using  nem2-camel as a proxy.  nem2-camel will respond successfully when the transaction has reached the network and had no validation errors.
+You might still need to :doc:`wait for several confirmations  <../../concepts/transaction>` before executing additional actions.

 .. figure:: ../../resources/images/guides-transactions-transfer-nem2-camel.png
     :align: center